 If your process is overflowing with take home assignments, drawn-out interviews, and lengthy presentations, candidates are going to drop out of your process.
 Ideally, you apply the minimum number of qualification measures required to accurately gauge skills and aptitude, and nothing more.
 This allows you to enhance the candidate experience without missing out on information you need to decide who to hire.

-For tech hiring, this is where programming assessments can help.
+For tech hiring, this is where online coding assessments can help.
 Not only do they provide a streamlined, smooth process for candidates, but you’ll get an unbiased measure of candidates’ qualifications.
 Follow these steps to incorporate online coding tests into your recruiting flow:

 By screening for skills early on, you can ensure candidates that reach further stages meet the basic technical requirements for your roles.
 But you’re also promoting an unbiased, seamless, and fast experience for candidates, and they’ll appreciate that.